bevyengine/rfcs/rfcs/33-apps_own_scheduling.md

 1. Enforcing principled rules about label exporting.
 2. Clearly communicating to users how plugins should be used.
-3. Decoupling the app and plugin API to reflect the fact that the things that an app can reasonably do are a strict superset of the things that a plugin can reasonably do due to its access to more information.
+3. Decoupling the app and plugin API.
-4. Avoids surprising and non-local effects caused by plugins, improving transparency and reducing the risk involved in trying out a new 3rd-party plugin.
+4. Avoids surprising and non-local effects caused by plugins.
+5. Moves all top-level app-configuration into the main app-building logic, to encourage discoverable, well-organized code.

 ### Why are system sets the correct granularity to expose?